 I FOUND out that the next day Lord Raymond would stop to visit Perdita and I on his way to Windsor Castle.
 My sister’s blushing face and sparkling eyes told me everything that I needed to know about her feelings for him.

 At present, it was clear that Raymond wished to be friendly.
-Wit, humour, and deep observation were mingled in his speech.
+Wit, humour, and thoughtfulness were mingled in his speech.
 I felt compelled to watch over Perdita, and to tell her exactly what I thought of him.
 But he was so fascinating, that I forgot everything except the pleasure of his company; I had forgotten how distasteful he was to me.
 Raymond wanted to win me over, and he very nearly did.
 His downfall?
 He began to talk about Adrian, and spoke of him with such disrespect.

 “Every man,” Raymond said, “dreams about something – love, honour, pleasure.
 You truly believe in friendship, and that is your right.
 I did not mean to offend you – and I do hope that Adrian recovers from this illness.”

 Raymond would frequently visit my sister, and in the process I became close to him, learning to admire his powerful and versatile talents.
-His passion, combined with his now immense wealth, caused him to be feared, loved, and hated more than any other man in England.
+His passion, combined with his now immense wealth, caused him to be feared, loved, and often hated more than any other man in England.

 Some were royalists from prejudice and ancient tradition, and there were many moderates who feared both the radical changes proposed by the popular party, and the unbending despotism of the aristocrats.
 More than a third of the populist members aligned themselves under Raymond, and their number was perpetually increasing.
 The aristocrats built their hopes on their dominant wealth and influence; the populists on the force of the nation itself, while the royalists appealed to the fond memories and tradition of the monarchy.
 The debates were violent, resistance even to the death threatened; meetings like these disturbed the quiet order of the country.
-With such division, how could all this end, except for war?
+With such division, how could this end, except for war?

-I could not ignore that Perdita loved Raymond; I also thought also that he regarded my sister with respect and affection.
-Yet I knew that he was urging forward his marriage with Idris, the presumptive heiress of of Windsor, with the expectation of the advantages this would bring to him.
+I could not ignore that Perdita loved Raymond; I also thought that he regarded my sister with respect and affection.
+Yet I knew that he was urging forward his marriage with Idris, the presumptive heiress of Windsor, with the expectation of the advantages this would bring to him.
 Raymond and Katharina shared the same circle of friends; no week passed that he did not hold consultations with her at Windsor.

 Yet how was I to do this?
 She did not know anything about me and would likely reject my help.
 If I was an object of indifference or contempt to her, it would be best avoid her.
 Instead I rushed in head first like a foolish Icarus, flying too closely to a blazing sun.